 This project investigates hearing loss, infertility and quality of life.
-We identified survivors at risk for hearing loss and collected their audiograms.
-We will contribute questionnaire data on hearing loss, fertility and quality of life from the SCCSS.
+We identified 304 survivors at risk for hearing loss and collected their hearing tests.
+Among the 304 survivors, we could contact 221 survivors for the collection of saliva samples and 153 survivors provided their saliva sample for the analysis of genetic risk factors of hearing loss.
+We contributed questionnaire data from 1594 survivors on hearing loss, fertility and quality of life from the SCCSS.
 We will be responsible, together with the University of Münster in Germany, for the statistical analysis of quality of life data from eight European countries.